Menu

 • Button text

-• Button link, supports two redirect behaviors:
+• Button link, supporting two jump behaviors:

 • When the button is used to enter the Stripe payment flow, no link needs to be filled